walidelnozahy/cloud/docs/workflows/promoting-stages.md

 # Run your tests before you push it to a permanent stage.
 > cloud test

-# Share your work with your colleagues by creating a preview instance that has the same code and data with your personal instance
+# Share your work with your colleagues by creating a preview instance that has the same code and data as your developer sandbox
 > cloud share

 # Manual tests are okay so we can let CI run its tasks and push the app to staging to run GUI tests